Cohabitation and marriage agreements serve as essential legal tools for couples who want to secure their rights and protect their interests.

 - Assist with negotiations to help both parties reach a fair, balanced outcome.

-An improperly drafted agreement can be challenged in court or set aside entirely.
+An improperly drafted agreement can be challenged in court or set aside entirely or varied by the court.
 Working with a qualified lawyer gives you peace of mind, knowing your agreement is legally sound, reflects your true intentions, and will hold up should it be challenged at a later date.

 Our family lawyers have extensive experience drafting, reviewing, and enforcing cohabitation and marriage agreements.
 We guide you through every step, providing practical, knowledgeable support to help safeguard your future.